SudoBrendan/lab-helm-101/workshop/content/exercises/helm-cli.md

 # disable the default security contexts set by the chart; let OpenShift do it's automatic (secure) thing!
 securityContext:
   enabled: false

+# set up configuration of the API for later...
+env:
+  open:
+    DISABLE_API: false
 EOF
 ```